pnp/powershell/documentation/Set-PnPMicrosoft365Group.md

 ```

 ### -Identity
-The Identity of the Microsoft 365 Group
+The Identity of the Microsoft 365 Group.

 ```yaml
 Type: Microsoft365GroupPipeBind